distype/distype/README.md

 ## About

 ***DISCLAIMER: DISTYPE IS STILL A WORK IN PROGRESS.***
-Not all features mentioned below are complete and implemented.
-This disclaimer will be removed when this statement is no longer true.

 A light yet robust Discord library written in TypeScript, catered towards developers looking for a final, no compromises solution for creating Discord bots.
 Distype aims to pass data straight from the [Discord API](https://discord.com/developers/docs/intro) to you; no bloated middleware, abstractions, etc.